 Who created Linux

-In 1991, Linus Torvalds was studying UNIX at university, where he was using a special educational experimental purpose operating system called Minix (a small version of UNIX to be used in the academic environment).
-However, Minix had its limitations and Linus felt he could create something better.
-Therefore he developed his own version of Minix, known as Linux.
+In 1991, Linus Torvalds was studying UNIX at university, where he was using a special educational, experimental purpose operating system called Minix (a small version of UNIX to be utilized in the academic environment).
+However, Minix had its limitations, and Linus felt he could create something better.
+Therefore he developed his version of Minix, known as Linux.
 Linux was Open Source right from the start.

 Linux is a kernel developed by Linus.
 The kernel was bundled with system utilities and libraries from the GNU project to create a usable operating system.
 Sometimes people refer to Linux as GNU/Linux because it has system utilities and libraries from the GNU project.
 Linus Torvalds is credited for creating the Linux Kernel, not the entire Linux operating system.

 Linux distribution == Linux kernel + GNU system utilities and libraries + Installation scripts + Management utilities and more.

 Please note that Linux is now packaged for different uses in Linux distributions, which contain the sometimes modified kernel along with a variety of other software packages tailored to different requirements such as:

 More information on Linus Torvalds can be found on his blog or wikipedia article.